 For all residents, completion of the QI/CQI is required in order to obtain your R2 salary.

-If you are using Health Authority data, please ensure you get consent from the Health Authority to access the data for this purpose.
+If you doing your family practice block in a Health Authority facility, please ensure you get consent from the Health Authority to access the data for this purpose.

 Option 1: Quality Improvement (QI) Project